tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 kind: article
 created_at: '2017-06-09 00:00:00 +0800'
 slug: from-nexus-5x-to-moto-z-play
-preview: true
+preview: false
 ---

 Despite inflamous bootloop issue, Nexus 5X is still the best phone I have ever used.
 I had to replace it because bootloop happened the second time last month.
-My choice of replacement was Moto Play Z, it is a well-built phone balancing battery life, performance and screen quality.
+My choice of replacement was Moto Play Z, a well-built phone balancing battery life, performance and screen quality.

 In this post I am going to describe my experience with Nexus 5X and